What is Age-Related Macular Degeneration?

 Known Causes

 Age-related macular degeneration (AMD) usually occurs after age 50 and is often bilateral (present in both eyes).
-While the exact cause is unknown, genetics play a role.
+While the exact cause is unknown, genetics play a role, especially genes related to the control of inflammation[1] (Telander 2011).
 Many patients have a significant family history of AMD.
 In addition, numerous studies have revealed that nutritional and lifestyle factors play a role in both the onset and progression of macular degeneration, including:

 - Obesity